sabertazimi/blog/src/pages/reactBasicNotes.md

 const [state, dispatch] = useReducer(reducer, initialState);
 ```

+### useRef

+#### Refs Basis

+- `ref` can bind to HTMLElement.
+- `ref` can either be a state that does not need to change too often.
+- `ref` can either be a state that should change as frequently as possible
+  but should not trigger full re-rendering of the component.

-#### useRef
+#### Refs Values

+- Mutable Value:
+  `useRef()` is useful for for keeping any mutable value around.
+  Updating reference values inside handlers/useEffect callbacks is good,
+  updating reference values during rendering (outside callbacks) is bad.
+- Lifecycle Persisted Value:
+  `useRef()` creates a plain JavaScript object,
+  is persisted (stays the same) between component re-renderings.
+- Silent Value:
+  update reference values don't trigger re-renderings.
+- Latest Value:
-`useRef` read rendered props/state from **the future**.
+  `useRef()` read rendered props/state from **the future**.
-Generally, you should avoid reading or setting refs
-during rendering because they’re mutable.
-We want to keep the rendering predictable.
-However, if we want to get the latest value of a particular prop or state,
+  It's good to get **latest** value of a particular prop or state
-it's good to read/set `ref.current`.
+  (the updated reference value is available right away).

 ```js
 function Example() {